SouCoder9/programming/README.md

 This repository contains my practice files for:
 - **Data Structures and Algorithms**: Includes implementations and problems related to various data structures (like arrays, linked lists, trees, graphs) and algorithms (like sorting, searching, dynamic programming, etc.).
-- **Competitive Programming**: Contains solutions to problems from various competitive programming platforms like Codeforces, CodeChef, LeetCode, and more.
+- **Competitive Programming**: Contains solutions to problems from various competitive programming platforms like Codeforces, CodeChef, and more.
 -

 Feel free to browse through the files, clone the repository, and use the code for learning and practice.
 Contributions and suggestions are welcome!